Regressions under Adverse Conditions: Introduction

 In Section~\ref{sec:EmpiricalApplication}, we apply our regressions under adverse conditions in the two above sketched fields of finding covariates associated with systemic risk, and in dissecting an economic region's GDP growth vulnerability into contributions of individual countries.
-First, we reconsider an analysis similar to \citet{BRS20} to analyze the effect of asset price bubbles (and other covariates) on systemic risk of the three systemically most relevant US banks.
-In doing so, we compare our MES regression estimator with the estimation method of \citet{BRS20, BDP20}.
+First, we reconsider an analysis similar to \citet[Table~7]{BRS20} to analyze the contemporaneous relation of asset price bubbles and the systemic riskiness (as measured by their MES) of the three systemically most relevant US banks.
+In doing so, we compare our MES regression estimator with the ad hoc estimation method used in \citet{BRS20}.
 Overall, we find that the MES is negatively affected by bust periods, but the effect of boom periods is not statistically significant, yielding---as in our simulations---different results compared to \citet{BRS20}.

 Second, the recent ``Growth-at-Risk'' (GaR) literature, started by \citet{ABG19}, analyzes downside risks to future GDP growth as a function of current economic and financial conditions.
-We apply the GaR methodology to the economic region consisting of Germany, France and the United Kingdom (UK).
+We apply the GaR methodology to the economic region consisting of Germany, France and the United Kingdom (UK)---the three largest economies in Europe.
 Following \citet{ABG19}, we find that financial and economic conditions pose similar risks to future growth of the whole economic region.
 Our regressions under adverse conditions now allow us to investigate how these total (economic and financial) risk factors can be attributed to the individual countries.
-We obtain the striking finding that, in contrast to France and Germany, the risk to growth in the UK is mainly determined by financial conditions, which may be explained by the importance of the financial marketplace London.
-Similarly, we find that, in contrast to France and the UK, current economic conditions in the joint economic region are the main risk to future German growth, which may be due to Germany's strong export-oriented manufacturing base.
+We obtain the striking finding that---in contrast to France and Germany---the risk to growth in the UK is mainly determined by \textit{financial} conditions, which may be explained by the importance of the financial marketplace London.
+Similarly, we find that---in contrast to France and the UK---current \textit{economic} conditions in the joint economic region are the main risk to future German growth, which may be due to Germany's strong export-oriented manufacturing base.